-Three strata of chum salmon genetic samples have been processed in 2016.
+Four strata of chum salmon genetic samples have been processed in 2016.
 The strata from May 30-June 21 consisted of 99% summer chum salmon, of which about 9% were bound for the middle Yukon River and about 1% were bound for the Tanana River.
 The strata from June 22-June 28 also indicated that summer chum salmon made up approximately 99% of the sample but consisted of about 23% middle Yukon River stocks and about 2% Tanana River stocks.
 The strata from June 29-July 9 indicated that summer chum salmon made up approximately 97% of the sample and consisted of about 32% middle Yukon River stocks and about 9% Tanana River stocks.
+The strata from July 10-July 18 indicated that the lower summer chum salmon component represented approximately 55%, middle Yukon River stocks represented 40% and the Tanana component increased to 13%.

-Summer Season Management Strategies
+Summer Season Management Strategy